gravitee-io/gravitee-ui-particles/README.md

 # or
 yarn add @gravitee/ui-particles-angular
 ```
+or any other package you want to use.

 ## Contributing

 You think Gravitee.io is awesome and want to contribute to the project?

+- Ensure your dependencies are up-to-date by running `yarn install`
+- Start Storybook locally with `yarn storybook`, it will serve it on `http://localhost:9008`
+- Edit or create a component and Storybook will be updated automatically
+- Do not forget to write documentation for each component
-Here are few [guidelines](https://github.com/gravitee-io/gravitee-ui-particles/blob/master/CONTRIBUTING.md) that should help you get started.
+- Have a look on [guidelines](https://github.com/gravitee-io/gravitee-ui-particles/blob/master/CONTRIBUTING.md) that should help you get started.

 ## Copyright